PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 {{< alert icon="🌿" context="info" text="Some plants can be companions and combative, depending on the variety.
 An example of this is pole beans and bush beans.
 For these plants, Planter recommends all potential companions and warns of all potentially combative plants.
 These plants have a yellow compatibility indicator in the garden." />}}

 #### Pests
 Pests that the plant tends to suffer from.
-Select the cards to learn more about each of the pests including: Plants Affected, Identification, Damage, Prevention, Physical Controls, and Chemical Controls.
+Select the cards to learn more about each of the pests including: Plants affected, Identification, Damage, prevention, Physical controls, and Chemical controls.

 #### Diseases
 Diseases that the plant tends to suffer from.
-Select the cards to learn more about each of the diseases including: Plants Affected, Identification, Damage, Prevention, Physical Controls, and Chemical Controls<br /><br />
+Select the cards to learn more about each of the diseases including: Plants affected, Identification, Damage, Prevention, Physical controls, and Chemical controls<br /><br />

+#### Beneficial Critters
+Insects and animals that offer benefits to the plant.
+Select the cards to learn more about each of the beneficial critters including: Common species, Why they're helpful, Identification, and How to attract them <br /><br />
-{{< screenshot Carrots-pests.jpg "Screenshot of carrot Pests and Diseases" >}}
+{{< screenshot Carrots-pests.jpg "Screenshot of carrot Pests, Diseases, and Beneficial Critters" >}}

 #### Growing from Seed
 Notes whether gardeners typically grow the plant from seeds, and if so how to plant the seeds.